 Firearms Lawyer – Gun Charges Defense Attorney

-Lawyers Dedicated to the Tenacious Defense of those Charged in Michigan with Firearms Charges and Other Gun Crimes and the Advancement of Second Amendment Rights
+Lawyers Dedicated to the Tenacious Defense of Those Charged in Michigan with Firearms Charges and Other Gun Crimes and the Advancement of Second Amendment Rights

-We Can Help You
+Our Gun Charges Defense Attorneys Can Help You

-Gun Crimes Penalties
+Gun Charges and Criminal Penalties

 While many firearms and weapons charges are prosecuted in Michigan, these are the most common: